Uruguay Safety Guide

 104

-They'll pull you from a crushed car or a burning flat—fast.
+They'll pull you from a crushed car or a burning flat, fast.
 In cities, the national fire brigade hits the scene within minutes.
-Rural corners wait longer, but the crew still comes.
+Rural corners wait longer.
+But the crew still comes.

 Tourist Assistance (Ministerio de Turismo)